shenfe/prototype.php/README.md

 prototype.php is a proof-of-concept that demonstrate that the prototypal inheritance, which is the strenght of many modern languages like JavaScript, is also applicable to PHP.

 Simply download it, require Object & FunctionObject and _voilà_.
-Theses classes are namespaces so you may want to use `use` statement to ease your developments:
+Theses classes are namespaced so you may want to use `use` statement to ease your developments:

 ```PHP
 <?php